isomerpages/moe-ganengsengsch/_co-curriculum/CCAs   Performing Arts/Modern Dance (Boys & Girls).md

 and teamwork, we believe that no obstacle will be too difficult to overcome.
 And that is what we hold on to as we grow in size and strength over the years.
-Through dance, we aspire to express ourselves as we cultivate the appreciation of dance not only among Gessians but also to the community.</p>
+Through dance, we aspire to express ourselves as we cultivate the appreciation of dance not only among Gessians but also to the community.</p><br>
-Our dancers participate in the following activities and programmes:<br>
+Our dancers participate in the following activities and programmes:<br><br>
 ● Drills and conditioning<br>
 ● Annual dance camps<br>
 ● Exposure to concerts<br>